zhumingpassional/RLSolver/README.md

 2) Distribution-wise (synthetic data)

 We use the distribution-wise version of L2A in the synthetic datasets, i.e., after training, we test the instances by inferring the neural networks in 3 distributions: barabasi albert (BA), erdos renyi (ER), and powerlaw (PL).
-The distribution-wise version of L2A is __much much faster__ than the element-wise methods, such as MCPG and iSCO.
+The distribution-wise version of L2A is __much much faster__ than the instance-wise methods, such as MCPG and iSCO, since we can obtain the results directly by inference.
 For graphs with n nodes, there are 10 datasets, and we calcualte the average of the obtained objective values.

 Results on the BA distribution.
 |Nodes | Greedy | SDP  | SA       | GA     | Gurobi (1 h) | PI-GNN | iSCO   | MCPG   | Ours|